vedajammula/L3Harris-Senior-Capstone/LSTM_model/README.md

   - This will open a pipenv bash in your current terminal
 - Now all dependecies should be installed and you can check this by running: "pipenv run pip freeze", make sure streamlit is listed
 - Finally we can run the pipeline on datasets and see results in the UI dashboard so first cd into LSTM_model and then type: "streamlit run Home.py"
+  - If you get an AttributeError (i.e. AttributeError: module 'collections' has no attribute 'MutableMapping'), try deleting "urllib3 = "==1.2.2"" from the Pipfile and rerunning.
 - If you need to add dependencies to the project type: "pipenv install 'packagenanme'"
 - Similarly if you need to uninstall dependencies in the project type: "pipenv uninstall 'packagenanme'"
   - If you add or delete a dependency make sure to commit and push the pipfile and pipfile lock